Linaro/lava/doc/v2/glossary.rst

     the level as the location: ``job/8360/definition#2.4.5``

     .. seealso:: :ref:`pipeline_construction`

+  alias
+    A string which can be used to relate the descriptive device-type name to a particular list of aliases which could be used to lookup the matching device-type.
+This can be useful to list the :term:`device tree blobs <DTB>` which can be used with this device-type.
+(Aliases cannot be used in job submissions directly.)
+Multiple device-types are allowed to share the one or more aliases.

   chart
     A chart allows users to track :term:`results` over time using